kibitan/setup_mac/README.md

    - stop sleeping when pluged
      - disable put hard disks to sleep when possible ( [SSD is not affect this setting](https://support.apple.com/en-us/HT202824) )
      - enable prevent computer from sleeping automatically when the display is off
-   - battery status in menu bar - disable ( use istat menu instead )
+   - battery status in menu bar - disable ( use istat menus instead )
  - Keyboard
    - Keyboard:
      - fnkey - Show F1 F2, etc, keys